-The LORD is good to those whose hope is in him, to the one who seeks him… — Lamentations 3:25
+The Lord is good to those who depend on him, to those who search for him. — Lamentations 3:25

 Early in his inventing career, Thomas Edison invented a vote-tallying machine that could be used in legislative chambers.
 Simply by moving the switch from right to left, one could vote for or against a proposal without leaving his or her desk.
 Edison was thrilled about his prospects, so he headed for Washington, D.C.

 In a meeting with the Chairman of Congressional Committees, the official complimented Edison on his ingenuity but promptly turned down the invention.
 He told Edison, “Filibustering and delay in the tabulation of votes are often the only means we have for defeating bad or improper legislation.
 The lengthiness of the process is often the key to making it all work.”